cccs-web/core/README.md

-CCCS-web : Online tools for social analysis.
+CCCS-web: Online tools for social analysis.
 =====================================

 This repository contains the framework for CCCS web architecture.